Even Cowgirls Get the Blues (song)

 "Even Cowgirls Get the Blues" is a song written by Rodney Crowell.
-It has since been covered by several artists, notably La Costa, Emmylou Harris and Lynn Anderson.
-Crowell claims to have written "Even Cowgirls Get The Blues" about Harris and her pal Susanna Clark.
-The title of the song is taken from the then-popular novel of the same name by author Tom Robbins.
-The song has been released as a single twice and has also appeared on albums of various artists.
+American actress and singer Mary Kay Place recorded the first version of the song for her 1977 studio album Aimin' to Please, as the eighth track on the album.
+It has since been covered by several artists, notably by Emmylou Harris and Lynn Anderson.
+Crowell claimed to have written "Even Cowgirls Get the Blues" about Harris and her friend Susanna Clark.
+The title of the song was taken from the then-popular novel of the same name by author Tom Robbins.
+Crowell released his own version of the song in 1993.